wttech/gradle-aem-multi/test/performance/README.md

 ### About

-Performance tests are run using [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) tool which supports executing Lighthouse tests for multiple sites.
+Tests are using [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) tool which supports executing Lighthouse tests for multiple sites.

 ### Configuration